Hugh O'Neill Hencken

 Hugh O'Neill Hencken FBA (January 8, 1902 – August 31, 1981) was an American archaeologist who specialized in Iron Age Europe.
 He was curator of European archaeology at the Peabody Museum, Harvard University, from 1932 to 1972.

 Career

 O'Neill Hencken was born in New York City on January 8, 1902, to an Irish American family.
-He studied at Princeton University and the University of Cambridge, where he obtained his doctorate in archaeology in 1929.
+He studied at Princeton University and the University of Cambridge, where he obtained a B.A.
+(1926), an M.A.
+(1929), and his PhD in archaeology in 1930.
 He was appointed the curator of European archaeology at the Peabody Museum of Archaeology and Ethnology in 1932, serving until his retirement in 1972.
 During this period he also held positions as a lecturer at Harvard University, director and chairman of the American School of Prehistoric Research, the Peabody Museum's research division, and taught at the University of Oxford, the University of London, and the University of Edinburgh.
-In the 1940s he was part of the American Defence Harvard Group, a committee of Harvard faculty that compiled lists of historic monuments for the Allied forces in World War II.
+In the 1940s he was part of the American Defense Harvard Group, a committee of Harvard faculty that compiled lists of historic monuments for the Allied forces in World War II.